 Taraka Rama.
 Presentation at Licentiate Seminar.
 January 2014.[pdf]

 Taraka Rama.
+Comparative study of string similarity and vector similarity measures for Bulgarian dialect classiﬁcation.
 Poster at Language Diversity Congress, Computational Issues in Studying Language Diversity: Storage, Analysis and Inference.
 July 2013.

 Taraka Rama, Prasanth Kolachina.
+How good are typological distances for determining genealogical relationships among languages?
 Poster in COLING 2012, IIT Mumbai[pdf]

 Taraka Rama.
+N-gram approaches to the historical dynamics of basic vocabulary.
 ESSLI workshop on computational approaches to typological and dialectogical variation.
 2012 [pdf]

 Taraka Rama (Joint work with Søren Wichmann and Eric W. Holman).
+Correlates of reticulation in linguistic phylogenies.
 CLT fall seminar.
 2012 [pdf]

 First year at GSLT.
 2011 [pdf]